Loks-/competitions/common/heap/README.md

 ## Base Heaps

-Base heaps support the following operations:
+Base heaps support the following functions:

 - `bool Empty() const;` - Check if the heap is empty.
 - `unsigned Size() const;` - Get the number of elements in the heap.